deafnv/file-server-api/README.md

 ### Usage

-Clone, create `.env` file with variables, run `npm install` and `npm start`.
-The server should start on port 80, and 443 if configured with HTTPS.
-See [`.env.template`](https://deafnv.github.io/file-server-api/env-template) for details on the environment variable format.
+Clone and run `npm install` and `npm start`.
+See [`config-template.yaml`](https://deafnv.github.io/file-server-api/config) for details on the config file format.
+The server should start by default on port 80, and 443 if configured with HTTPS.

 ### Routes